shortdoom/gh-fake-analyzer/README.md

 gh-analyze --logoff
 ```

+It's possible to develop your own tools by re-using methods accessible in `modules/analyze.py`.

 ## Configuration

 The tool uses a configuration file at `~/.gh_fake_analyzer/config.ini`.
 You can create a local `config.ini` to override settings: